 - Make a logistical plan to vote.
 Does this include returning your absentee ballot?
 Do you prefer voting early, to avoid the crowds?
-Know your polling place, and the hours.
-Voting the day of?
-Schedule it into your day, to be sure nothing interferes with you voting.
+Know your polling place and the hours.
+Voting on the day of?
+Schedule it into your day, to be sure nothing interferes with your voting.

 - Volunteer.
-If you are strongly backing a candidate, or an issue, contact a local political organization and volunteer.
-This can be done via phone banking, helping fundraise, or even pass out flyers.
+If you are strongly backing a candidate or an issue, contact a local political organization and volunteer.
+This can be done via phone banking, helping fundraise or even passing out flyers.
 There are tons of options awaiting you if you feel the pull to do so.

 - Look past the presidency.
 There are many elections going on, November 3rd, not just the Presidential election.
 Your local and state elections matter!
 Your vote can be the catalyst in who wins, and what issues are on the table, so do your research, and know that your voice counts.

 - Do your research!
 Go to your local board of elections, online or in person, and ask for your sample ballot.
 You can have a preview of exactly what your ballot will look like on election day.
 Look into the candidates, and know which ones align with your values and key issues.
 You can go ahead and fill it out, and take it in with you on election day, using it as a guide.
 You have no idea how much more confident you will feel, walking away from the ballot box.

 - Show up.
 We cannot stress this enough.
 No matter what side of the aisle you lean on, just show up, and vote!